 Staying on International Drive was one of the best things that we did.
 We were near the top end so we were close to Universal Studios but it also meant that we were on the I-Ride bus route that took us everywhere we needed to go and there is so much to do that we didn’t really go off of International Drive except to go to Miami for an overnight trip or to go to Universal Studios.

-You’ll soon learn that all the ticket booths claim to have the best tickets in town, you won’t find any better anywhere else.
+You’ll soon learn that all the ticket booths claim to have the best tickets in town, they all claim that you won’t find any better anywhere else.
 Don’t buy from the first ticket booth you find, shop around or even go online and book tickets so that you do actually get the best price.

 Miami is geared for tourists but nowhere near as much as Orlando although their sales tax is more than Orlando so it is better to only buy things that you can’t get anywhere else.
-Miami is a bit more laid back and has more things to do.
+Miami is a bit more laid back as well, we really like the atmosphere.
 I wish we’d had more time to properly explore as it was brilliant being there.

 One big thing that you need to remember to do is leave a tip.
-Any time you eat out or go to a bar, you need to tip, unless you had the worst experience ever and then obviously don’t but some restaurants and bars add the tip to your bill without asking you.
+Any time you eat out, go to a bar or get a taxi, you need to tip, unless you had the worst experience ever and then obviously don’t but some restaurants and bars add the tip to your bill without asking you.
 We had it a few times where the tip was added but we didn’t think that the service we received was good enough for the tip so we spoke to the server person, explained why and they put on what we thought was the right amount to tip.
-You even have to tip taxi drivers so we always tried to keep hold of small notes for tipping.

-Click on any of the tiles at the sides for more of my posts from my stay in Florida
+Click on any of the tiles below for more of my posts from my stay in Florida